 The guidance notes on the application form will tell you what you need to provide.
 We will only accept original documents.
-You can bring your documents into any of our One Stop Shops.
+You can bring your documents into any of our libraries.
 Please do not send valuable documents through the post.

 Sometimes, we can get proof of benefits and allowances from other government offices such as the Department for Work and Pensions and the Pension Service and we will try not to ask you to provide the same information to more than one office.

 If you cannot provide the information, please contact us.
 It is important that you do not delay in returning your claim for benefit.

 8. What documents do I need to provide?